Legislative Deadlock, Tied Chambers

 But with so many even-numbered legislative chambers, deadlocks are likely to continue.
 If it happens to your chamber, here’s some advice from those who already have faced a political tie.

-For more information, contact the Legislative Management Program in the NCSL Denver Office at 303-364-7700.
+For more information, please contact the Center for Legislative strengthening at [email protected].